Skip to main content

 API Criminal: "How do I make the system work for me?"

-API Evidence: "What was the system convinced to do?"
+API Evidence: "What was the system tricked into doing?"

 The Modern API Crime Scene